maitrikjpatel/DevNotes/JS.md

 - Var : Global and Function scope
 	- var variables are either function-wide or global, they are visible through blocks.
+	- Variables have no block scope, they are visible minimum at the function level.
+	- Hoisting : Variable declarations are processed at function start.

 - Let : Will provide true block scoping, unlike var
 	- Ideal to use it for programming as it will help to avoid hosting.